alex-wang101/Credit-Card-Fraud-Detection/README.md

 <br>
 1. Converts the dataset in the Pandas dataframe into NumPy arrays into features `x` and target labels `y`
        <br>
-2. `train_np[:, :-1]`: Selects all rows (:) and all columns except the last one (:-1).
+2. **train_np[:, :-1]**: Selects all rows (:) and all columns except the last one (:-1).
 These are the feature columns.
 <br>
-3. `train_np[:, -1]`: Selects all rows and only the last column (-1).
+3. **train_np[:, -1]**: Selects all rows and only the last column (-1).
 This is the target label column.
 <br>
 4. Dataset broken into Training data, testing data and validation data.
 Training and validation trains and refines the model, whereas Testing is hidden except for RandomForest.
 5. What are some ways we manipulated the preprocessing data?
     - Scaled features using StandardScaler.
-    - Addressed class imbalance with SMOTE (Synthetic Minority Oversampling Technique).
+    - Addressed class imbalance with SMOTE (Synthetic Minority Oversampling Technique), where we randomly took out not fraud data so the number of fraud transactions are equivalent to the number of not fraud transactions.
 <br>
 While using the scarmbled data of every single transaction, the model often ignore the `recall negative` values